 The Starting Point (September 2023)

-When my friend handed me that little Pilea before her cross-country move, it had just 5 leaves.
-It looked healthy enough at the time.
-She was confident I couldn’t mess it up.
+When my friend handed over that little Pilea before her move, it had just five leaves and looked healthy enough.
+She was certain I couldn’t mess it up.
+I set it by my north-facing window and watered it twice a week — the same routine I gave everything else.

 What Went Wrong